What is Hemoglobin (Hb)?

 Common reasons for low levels include:

-Iron deficiency: Without enough iron, your body cannot build the "magnets" inside the hemoglobin protein.
+Iron deficiency: Without enough iron, your body cannot produce functional hemoglobin.
+Iron is the core component that makes oxygen binding possible.

 Nutritional gaps: Deficiencies in B12 or folate can prevent the healthy production of red blood cells.